guangxush/LearnEng/Daily English Dictation/EnglishDictation.md

 37. A gooey(sticky) mess(dirty) snarls(妨碍 twist) traffic along the busy Pennsylvania Turnpike(tollway).
 A leaking valve(阀) on a tanker spread driveway sealant(密封剂) across a 40-mile stretch of the eastbound side.

-38. A music is been played at a cheery in German and while it live up to its name.
-Since the study happened 11 call challenges and the next one electrical is scheduled on July 22.
+38. A music is been played at a church in Germany, and well, it really lives up to(符合，不辜负) its name.
+Since it started, there has been just 11 chord（和弦） changes and the next one isn't scheduled until July 2012.

+39. Dozens(12) of white rabbit were apparently（似乎） dumped along the side of the road Sunday night, more than 60 bunnies were scattered(散落) on the shoulder（of the road）.

+40. The wonderful line I came across, is always done, or is always do, or is always done, or is always get, or is always got, server line.